SFTtech/openage/doc/reverse_engineering/game_mechanics/formations.md

 ............
 ```

 The number of lines (or `row_count`) in this subformation is always determined by the number of its units.
 Unit width and different unit types have no influence here.
-The `row_count` can be calculated by an algorithm ([see here](https://gist.github.com/Piruzzolo/e744c9da5ed18898fae85f29a560e90f)).
+The `row_count` can be calculated by an algorithm.
 After the value has been calculated the units will be sorted into the lines starting from the top left.

 ```
 ............